 Every time we take a dental industry poll, the top reasons cited for leaving an employer remain constant.
 The two hot button issues for dental professionals are wanting to leave a toxic or bad workplace culture, followed by a desire for better or more fair compensation.

-If there was a trickle of cultural change before 2020, now the floodgates of global cultural change have been opened wide.
-From dentistry to tech, every industry has been affected by this great cultural shift.
-While companies struggle with remote employees and loss of culture, the dental industry has suffered a different kind of cultural fallout – one that has been building for years.
+If there was a trickle of cultural change before the pandemic, the floodgates of global cultural change have been wide open.
+Every industry has been affected by this great cultural shift from dentistry to tech.
+While companies struggle with remote employees and loss of culture, the dental industry has suffered a different kind of cultural fallout that has been building for years.